Process Builder - Process Definition

-This section is used to create or edit a process’s definition.
-If the screen was launched in add new mode, click this section’s [Create] button to make the fields available for entry.
+The Process Definition section of the Process Builder screen is used to create or edit a process’s definition.
+Press this section’s [Create] or [Copy] button to make the fields available for entry.

 The following provides details about the fields of a process definition.